-In my image, basic color of British Army located in North Africa is rather reddish than dark yellow.
+In my image, the basic color of the British Army located in North Africa is rather reddish than dark yellow.
 I added white and wood brown with the basic color dark yellow.
-It seems box art color is dark yellow.
+It seems the box art color is dark yellow.

 Regarding figures, I painted Mr.Hobby’s fresh and it’s too much whitish.
 Considering they are fighting in North Africa, skin color should be a little more tanned.

 2 pounds British anti-tank gun was completed.
 This is a 40mm caliber.
 Its designation is from the weight of the bullet 2 lbs(roughly about 1kg).
 This was active in North Africa and Europe in the first half of WWII.

 I’ve tried the effect of dust with the pastel but this time I blew matte clear later for trying to fix the microparticles.
 It seems the powder color changed but is no longer attached to my finger.
-Conclusion, pastel work should be the final stage, after controlling gloss and matte.
+In conclusion, pastel work should be the final stage, after controlling gloss and matte.

-I should have done small adjustment of the Creos hobby color of skin airbrushing because it was too whitish in North Africa.
+I should have done a small adjustment to the Creos hobby color of skin airbrushing because it was too whitish in North Africa.
 In the end, I drew basic paint with Tamiya enamel skin color and painted the contrast in oil a contrast with the fresh oil from the paintbrush of Tamiya enamel.
 Honestly, in the beginning, trying to paint from the first to finish the only oil painting but did not work well…

 Ummmm… It is just a jaw-dropping figure.
 It was more full of fighting spirit face before painting.
 Maybe going the gallant eyes and eyebrows lifted is better.
 It’s difficult to decide white eye and pupil relationship, balanced.